SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 A final note here: Make sure, that all your audio devices are named differently, even when they belong to the same type of equipment, for example a headset.
 Otherwise you will have unwanted effects.
 Example: Name the speakers of your headset "HeadsetSpeaker" and the microphone of your headset "HeadsetMic" in your Windows sound settings.
 Doing this you can activate them seperately.

+Good to know: Unlike most other configuration settings, changes to the audio routes are reflected in all running programs after a few seconds.

 #### Activating audio routes by simulator and active session

 Additionally, it is possible to select audio routes depending on the currently running simulator and/or the active session.
 This can be helpful, if you are normally driving using a VR headset, but want to use your 5.1 sound system while outside a session to interact with the Driving Coach, for example.